A-LinCui/Experiments_with_Large_Gaussion_Margin/README.md

 # Experiments_with_Large_Gaussion_Margin
-RCNN implementation in pytorch
-Train on ResNet18 WideResNet RCNN
+Implementation of Rethink Feature Distribution for Loss Functions in Image Classification in pytorch Train on ResNet18; WideResNet; RCNN